lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-01_instructions.md

 3. Design for Availability and Recoverability
 4. Design for Efficiency and Operations

->**Note**: This lab is in two parts.
-This is part 1 where you work as a group to answer the questions.
-The timings of each exercise is at the discretion of the group.
-The entire lab should be completed within 60 minutes.
-In Part 2, the instructor will drive a discussion with the group about their learnings and findings about the Lab.

 >**Resources**: As well as the using the course case study for this lab, you use also use resources such a [Microsoft Documentation](https://docs.microsoft.com), the [Azure Reference Architecture Site](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/) and the [Microsoft Customer Stories Site](https://customers.microsoft.com/) to help inform you in answering questions in this lab.

 ## Exercise 1: Design with Security in Mind